 Despite frequent powerful suggestions to check it frequently, that is almost never done.
 Here are some reasons:

 - The water pipe is under the home, behind the skirting.
 To check for burned insulation, wet insulation, rodent damage, etc. someone has to open an access panel and crawl under with a light to check things out.
 Lots of people are claustrophobic and don’t like close encounters with snakes, rodents, feral cats, wasps, etc.

 - Many mobile home owners are too old, fat, or handicapped to manage the crawl.

 - Most heat tape is thermostatically controlled.
 That means it only turns on when it gets cold.
 So in warmer weather, you can really only check to see if there is power to the outlet the heat tape is plugged into.

 - There is no consensus among the online advisors how often it needs to be replaced.
 Life expectancy estimates range from 3 to 15 years depending on the quality of the heat tape, environmental conditions, quality of the installation, etc.

 - Careful reading of many articles about how to tell if the heat tape is working confirms it’s complicated, with no single solution.
 I think there is a lot more opinion than fact.

 My guess is there are two ways people deal with heat tape:

 - Proactive owners pick a length of time they think is reasonable and have it replaced before it fails.

 - Everyone else does what they can with dripping faucets, turning up the heat in the house, sealing up the skirting, and hopes for the best.
-With luck the pipes freeze enough to indicate a problem without breaking. 🙂
+With luck, the pipes freeze enough to show a problem without breaking. 🙂